ldbc/ldbc_snb_bi/tigergraph/k8s/README.md

-1. Make sure to put your own service key file in ```tigergraph/``` folder
+1. Put your own service key file in ```tigergraph/``` folder.

-    Service key file with view only permission can be provided to auditor upon request.
+    Our bucket is public, and any google cloud service key is able to access the data.
+To create service key, refer to Google Cloud documentation.

 1. Run: